NOTE: OMG Sale is over. People were permitted to buy only one ticket. No reason given as of yet.

 2018 Ticket Prices on eBay and StubHub

+Burning Man Oversold?
+May I be refused entry even if I have a ticket and have done nothing wrong?
 Burning Man sells more tickets than capacity will allow.
 Once the gate count reaches maximum capacity, people are held back from entering until someone exists.
 This doesn’t usually occur, but did in 2018, when more people than average used their tickets.
+The current BLM permit (2019 onward) gives Burning Man a little more flexibility to temporarily exceed the 80k max, and the organization has also sold fewer tickets in 2019, so we don’t expect the capacity issue to be a problem this year.

 The Burning Man website has had technical issues in the past.
 If during the ticket sales phase you receive a white screen (aka the White Screen of Death), black screen, are told that you have already purchased tickets, or are violating some other policy, or other error message, consider the following work-arounds.
 Note, none of these are sure to work, and they may make things worse.
 They are just the things we do when confronting technical failures on ticketing websites: